KyleGrieger/misty-openapi/README.md

 	python servers/jetbot/server.py

-The api should now be served at http://{host ip}:3000
+- The api should now be served at http://{host ip}:3000

-There is a user interface with documentation about the available paths that is served at http://{host ip}:3000/ui
+- There is a user interface with documentation about the available paths that is served at http://{host ip}:3000/ui

+#### Notes

+The server uses [connextion](https://github.com/zalando/connexion) which uses Python Flask.
+Other webservers can also be used.
+Additionally [connexion](https://github.com/zalando/connexion) supports setting up [authentication](https://github.com/zalando/connexion#oauth-2-authentication-and-authorization) and [SSL](https://github.com/zalando/connexion#https-support)!  `x-openapi-router-controller` defines the module where the implementation is for the path/route.
+The `operationId` defines the function name.
+So `x-openapi-router-controller: api` and `operationId: drive` means that the implementation for the drive path/route is in the function `drive()` and file api.py.
+Feel free to fork this repo, extend, modify or implement your own robot api using the Misty API!

 ## Client